What is a predicate? How does it work?

 What is done to the subject?
 (Passive Voice):

-In some cases, the subject may not perform the action but instead receives the action.
+In some cases, the subject may not perform the action but instead receive the action.

 This is known as the passive voice.